Grace Yu, MD

 Integrative medicine, weight management, obesity prevention, chronic disease care

-Dr. Chern is a teaching faculty at the O’Connor Family Medicine Residency Program and board-certified by the American Board of Family Medicine.
+Dr. Chern is a teaching faculty member of the Stanford Health Care - O’Connor Hospital Family Medicine Residency Program and the Director of Resident Selection.
 She has special interests in obesity prevention and treatment, and has an added certification by the American Board of Obesity Medicine (2016).
 She leads the “Healthy Living” group visits in the residency clinic, and also serves as the faculty coordinator for the integrative medicine track through the Arizona Center for Integrative Medicine.
 She loves organizing resident wellness events, chasing after her twins (who are usually fleeing in opposite directions), and adding to her collection of patterned shoes, cowboy boots, and running kicks.

 Greg Sazima, MD